ghrcdaac/cumulus-api/README.md

 export FS_LAUNCHPAD_CERT=                  # local path to LAUNCHPAD pfx file export S3URI_LAUNCHPAD_CERT=               # S3 URI of LAUNCHPAD pfx file
 ```
-If you are running this tool locally then you need to add your AWS_PROFILE name to the config.
+If you are running this tool locally and using AWS hosted launchpad credentials then you need to add your AWS_PROFILE
+name to the config.